-This article originally appeared on VICE Australia.
 Your wedding day will probably be one of the more stressful days of your life.
-First of all, you'll spend thousands on food and clothes before jamming conflicting members of your families together in the same room.
+First of all you'll spend $100K on food and clothes before jamming conflicting members of your families together in the same room.
 Then you'll feed everyone booze and let friends give their versions of "funny speeches" to your aforementioned angry family.
-The speeches can't just be funny, no, they have to be sentimental.
-After all of that, you have to leave just the right amount of time so the crowd doesn't wander off to the bar and get too drunk before the night is over.
-Naturally, with all these variables, there are bound to be fuck-ups.
+And the speeches can't be just funny.
+They have to be sentimental, and last just the right amount of time so the crowd doesn't wander off to the bar.
+And naturally with all these variables, there are bound to be fuck-ups.

 We wanted to hear about speeches that bombed, so we turned to wedding DJs.
-They're the people who watch from the shadows while speeches go wrong and then play a song to ease the tension.
-So here they are: Four DJs from around Melbourne and Perth tell us about some of the painful things they've witnessed.
+They're the people best poised to watch from the shadows while speeches go wrong, and then maybe play a song to ease the fallout.
+So here they are: four DJs from around Melbourne and Perth tell us about some of the painful things they've witnessed.

 Kerry from DJ Wedding Specialists

-The best man was really anxious about his speech and took 15-second pauses between each and every word.
-His speech dragged on for about 50 minutes.
-People in the crowd eventually started talking and heading off to the bar.
-You have to give it to him, though—he kept going.
-The bride and groom were trying to be nice about it by sitting there and listening, but you could tell by their faces they'd had enough.
+The best man was really anxious about his speech and took 15 second pauses between each and every word.
+His speech dragged on for about 50 minutes I reckon, and people in the crowd started talking and heading off to the bar.
+You have to give it to him though, he kept going.
+The bride and groom were trying to be nice about it by sitting there listening, but you could tell by their faces they'd had enough.

 Aaron from That DJ Australia